 With guaranteed premiums, you enjoy the certainty of what your life insurance costs and can budget accordingly.

-With so many factors potentially increasing the cost of your life insurance premiums, it can be tempting to provide falsified information to secure yourself a lower premium.
+With so many factors potentially increasing the cost of your life insurance premiums, it can be tempting to falsify or withhold information to secure yourself a lower premium.
 This is known as non-disclosure.

 However, it's vital that you are open and honest on your application.